 As of 2022 there are less than 20 acres of Chenin Blanc planted in Napa Valley; this has grown slightly from the 2017 Napa County Crop Report which listed merely 7 acres.
 It should also be noted that as recently as the late 1980s Napa Valley used to grow several thousand acres of Chenin Blanc.
-In 2015 Steve planted St. George rootstock on 8×8 spacing on about a half acre of hillside land.
+In 2015 Felicia and Steve planted St. George rootstock on 8×8 spacing on about a half-acre of hillside land.
 In 2017 the rootstock was grafted to Chenin Blanc; in an homage to historical farming techniques, the vines are widely spaced, dry farmed, and head trained.

 The challenge with growing this variety in a warm site such as Calistoga is being particularly careful when it is harvested in order to preserve the freshness of the variety without imparting over ripe characteristics.
 Sometimes depending on weather and temperature, this window can be very narrow.
 And the farming is critical to its minimalistic winemaking practices.
 The Au Revoir Chenin Blanc was fermented with indigenous yeasts.
 The winemaker creates a small pied de cuve (a starter fermentation) to build up a strong indigenous yeast fermentation and then inoculates the primary vessel of grapes with small amounts of this already in process ferment.
 Their Chenin Blanc is put through full malolactic fermentation, undergoes battonage and rather than bottling after a year often sees up to 1.5 years of elevage in neutral oak barrels.

-2020 Au Revoir Palisades Vineyard Chenin Blanc (inaugural vintage) is deep straw in color; the aromatics are fresh and both fruit and dessert spice driven with notes of lychee, baked apples, honeysuckle, vanilla and caramel.
+The 2020 Au Revoir Palisades Vineyard Chenin Blanc (inaugural vintage) is deep straw in color; the aromatics are fresh and both fruit and dessert spice driven with notes of lychee, baked apples, honeysuckle, vanilla and caramel.
 Noticeable is its creamy and slightly saline textural feel across the palate.
 This is a superbly balanced bottling featuring plenty of depth.
 It offers flavors of lemon juice, tangerine and cantaloupe and lingers with a brightness resulting from a combination of both fruit and acidity.
 Only 40 cases were produced.